-(II) Policy 12.1:
+(II) (VI) Policy 12.1:

 The Collier County Metropolitan Planning Organization, through the Transportation Disadvantaged Program shall assist the local community transportation coordinator in the implementation of the most efficient and effective level of service possible for the transportation disadvantaged.
+The Transportation Disadvantaged Program shall be implemented through the County's regular bus system.